-Do escalators and moving walkways have the capability to slow down or stop when detectors indicate no traffic or for the use of motor efficiency controllers?
+Do escalators and moving walkways have the capability to slow down or stop when detectors indicate no traffic or for the use of motor efficiency controllers? • Yes (1 points)

 Not applicable where there are no escalators or moving walkways.

 - Construction Documents - Drawings and specifications of vertical transport equipment - Manufacturer's specifications, cut sheets, and performance documentation